French Edition of the First Map of Hawai’i

-A striking example of the first French edition of Cook's first map of Hawaii.
+A striking example of the first French edition of Cook's foundational map of Hawai’i.

 Originally published as part of the official account of the third voyage (1784), this example featured in the French edition, Troisième Voyage de Cook, ou Voyage à l'Océan Pacifique, ordonné par le Roi d'Angleterre, pour faire des découvertes dans l'Hémisphère Nord […] sur les Vaisseaux la Résolution & la Découverte, en 1776, 1777, 1778, 1779 & 1780 (Paris: Hôtel de Thou, 1785).
 It was engraved by Robert Benard in Paris.

 The main map shows the Sandwich Islands, the name given to the archipelago by Cook.
 The name honors John Montagu, the 4th Earl of Sandwich, who was in his third stint as the First Lord of the Admiralty during Cook’s voyages.

 The Hawai’ian islands are shown with their main elevation points shown with hachures.
 The islands are named according the English transliteration of the Hawai’ian names.
 Zig-zagging around the islands are the courses of Cook’s ships, the Resolution and Discovery.
 The dotted line in the upper left notes when they first sailed amongst the islands in February 1778—the first European ships to have done so.
 The solid line is when they returned to the islands late in that year.

 Nestled into the corner is a large inset of Kealakekua Bay (here Karakakooa).
 This is a fine harbor and a long-settled area of the Kona Coast.
 It is where Cook’s ship first landed and where Cook died.
 There are anchorages marked and there are sounding depths here and on the larger map.